Sale of Homes Policy

 - providing the property is not required for future redevelopment or does not form part of wider area sales plan

 Sales to tenants

-- FACS will usually sell by private treaty.
+- DCJ will usually sell by private treaty.
 Properties are offered to public housing tenants at market value LESS the value added by approved improvements made by the tenant.
 No deduction is made for rent they have already paid.
 Tenants continue to pay rent until settlement.

 Public housing tenants wanting to buy a property must:

 - make an enquiry with DCJ either by telephone or in person.

 - organise their own finance and conveyancing on the sale.

 - obtain a letter from a lending authority showing they can get funds to make a purchase.